Oscillospiraceae

-Oscillospiraceae is a family of bacteria in the class Clostridia.
+Oscillospiraceae, also commonly called Ruminococcaceae, is a family of bacteria in the class Clostridia.
 All Oscillospiraceae are obligate anaerobes.
 However, members of the family have diverse shapes, with some rod-shaped and others cocci.

 Within the family, Faecalibacterium prausnitzii is notable as an abundant commensal bacteria of the human gut microbiota.
 In addition, several members of Ruminococcus are found in the human gut.
+The Oscillospira genus and its impact on human health has led to numerous theories on its development and its involvement in human health.